visulate/visulate-for-oracle/docs/pages/quickstart-k8s.md

 Note: See the [database registration guide](/pages/database-registration.html) for additional details on this step.

 ### Review your database and its data model
 Open the Visulate for Oracle UI (using the load balancer IP address assigned by the Ingress).
 Click on the Database dropdown list.
 You should see an entry called "vis13".
-Select the value and wait for database report to run (may take a couple of seconds).
+Select the value and wait for the database report to run (may take a couple of seconds).
 The results will appear below the selection form.
 Scroll down the page to review.

 ![Visulate Opening Screen](/images/opening-screen.png){: class="screenshot" tabindex="0" }